 Your CD or DVD file system is now mounted.
 View the contents of the CD or DVD by placing the disc in the drive and enter the cd /cdrom command where cdrom is the mount point directory.

-Installing DB2 Connect Personal Edition (Solaris)
+Chapter 11.
+Installing a DB2 Connect server product (Solaris Operating System)

-To define installation preferences and to install DB2 Connect Personal Edition, use the DB2 Setup wizard.
+To define your installation preferences and to install a DB2 Connect product on the Solaris operating system, use the DB2 Setup wizard.